NiviRocks/NiviRocks.github.io/Artificial Neural Network.md

 description: Short Note for Easy Understanding of Artificial Neural Network.
 ---

+## Welcome to Artificial Neural Network or Neural Network Page!

 ANN is a computation model that mimics the human brain and is composed of an ***input layer, one or more hidden layers, and an output layer***.
 The input layer accepts ***input information***, the hidden layer ***performs calculations to find features and patterns*** and the output layer ***displays the output***.
 Each node (or ***neuron***) connects to the nodes of the next layer and has an associated ***weight*** and ***bias***.
 If the output of any node is above the specified ***threshold*** value after applying ***activation function*** that node is ***activated or fired***, sending data to the next layer of the network.